anicrob/delete-jiraissues-in-projects/README.md

 ## Description

 Follow the set up directions in the Setup Instructions section to run this script.
-This script will allow you to find any filters that contain a certain keyword (not in the title but within the filter jql itself).
-This data is then exported into a CSV file.
+This script will allow you to delete all tickets within all projects except for one project (which is CSPV3X in this script)

 ## Table of Contents
 * [Setup Instructions](#setup-instructions)